Polypodium glycyrrhiza

-Polypodium glycyrrhiza, commonly known as licorice fern, many-footed fern, and sweet root, is a summer deciduous fern native to western North America, where it is found in shaded, damp locations.
+Polypodium glycyrrhiza, commonly known as licorice fern, many-footed fern, and sweet root, is a summer deciduous fern native to northwestern North America, where it is found in shaded, damp locations.

 Spores are located in rounded sori on the undersides of the fronds, and are released in cool weather and high humidity.

 Description

 Licorice fern grows single fronds scattered along a thick creeping rhizome; the genus name Polypodium (many-footed) refers to this characteristic.
 The fronds are once-divided and triangular in shape, with finely-toothed margins and pointed leaflets.
 They are usually at least one foot in length, but may grow to be over two feet long, and may be much smaller when growth conditions are less ideal.
 They also display parallel venation.
 When sori are present on the leaf underside, they correspond with small bump-like protrusions on the top side of the leaves.
 The rhizome is creeping and the fronds appear to have random placement, originating at various points.
 The rhizome appears reddish-brown, and has a sweet licorice flavor.
 Since it is a fern, P. glycyrrhiza reproduces by spores; the spores form in two rows of sori, which look like large spots on the undersides of the leaves.
 The sori range in color from yellow to orange to brown.
 Plants that are not thriving may have no sori or the sori may be patchy and will not appear in neat rows.
 Licorice fern may grow over the ground, rocks, or as an epiphyte, especially on moss-covered Acer macrophyllum.

 The species is not closely related to the flowering plant from which the commercial product licorice is derived (Glycyrrhiza glabra).